 table of contents

-So far, we have limited our dataset to Sicilian-English parallel text.
-But there's no reason to do so.
-With a small modification, we can train a single model to translate between multiple languages, including some for which there is little or no parallel text.
+Our discussion so far has focused on a dataset of Sicilian-English parallel text.
+This page augments our dataset with parallel text in other languages to enable multilingual translation.
+It explains how we can train a single model to translate between multiple languages, including some for which there is little or no parallel text.

 It's an example of transfer learning.
-In our case, as the model learns to translate from Italian to English, it would also learn to translate from Sicilian to English.
-And as the model learns to translate from English to Italian, it would also learn how to translate from English to Sicilian.
+In our case, as the model learns to translate from Italian to English, it also learns to translate from Sicilian to English.
+And as the model learns to translate from English to Italian, it also learns how to translate from English to Sicilian.

 More parallel text is available for some languages than others however, so Johnson et al. also studied the effect on translation quality and found that oversampling low-resource language pairs improves their translation quality, but at expense of quality among high-resource pairs.